datchung/blog-posts/2020/2020-05-29_Documenting a SDLC/Post.md

 #### Pros

 * Depicts the roles involved and their responsibilities
+* Focused on day to day aspects of SDLC
 * Depicts the high-level steps of an SDLC
 * Picture is easy to understand

 #### Cons

 * Less familiar than the Classic SDLC Diagram - I have not encountered this type of diagram anywhere else before
+* Less focus on overall/long term aspect of SDLC (eg. Release, Production, Retirement, etc.)

 ## 3. <a name='diagram'></a>Role-Based SDLC Diagram